logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/_index.md

     **Fastpath:** F6.

-    **Note:** This button is disabled when the currently selected line is at or above the first detected difference in the files.
+{{<note>}} This button is disabled when the currently selected line is at or above the first detected difference in the files.

 2.  **Next Difference**: